Whistleblower policy for the JPS Marselis Group

 Who you can report

-Situations that you can report
+Matters that you can report

 Your report must be based on a reasonable suspicion, or genuine knowledge of, actual or potential rule-breaking in (for example) the following areas:

-• Breaking of rules regarding product safety and conformity, transport safety and consumer protection
+• Breaking of rules regarding product safety and conformity, transport safety and consumer protection.

 • Criminal offences, such as misuse of financial resources, theft, fraud, embezzlement, bribery, and forgery of documents.